Apogee-Ind/spacepy/README.md

 ## Ephemeris Data
 Using integration with spiceypy, spacepy supports simulation of all solar system bodies, provided necessary SPK kernels are installed.
 These files tend to be quite large, so are not included in this repository.
 The required SPK kernels can be found on the NAIF website here: https://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/
-Spacepy is designed to operate using the following ephemeris data:
+Spacepy requires the following ephemeris files:

 `de440.bsp` (general-purpose solar system ephemeris, contains data for the barycenters of all planets, the Sun, Earth, and the Moon)

+In order to use bodies other than the barycenters of the 8 planets, the Earth, the Moon, and the Sun, you will need additional ephemerides:
-`mar097.bsp` (ephemeris for the Martian system)
+`mar097.bsp` (ephemeris for the Martian system) `jup310.bsp` (Jovian system)

-... will include Jovian, Saturnian, Uranian, and Neptunian system ephemerides later,

-... as well as ephemerides for various asteroids which need to be generated via JPL HORIZONS.
+`sat427.bsp` (Saturnian system)
+`ura111.bsp` (Uranian system)
+`nep095.bsp` (Neptunian system)

+I have included, for convenience, an ephemeris file which contains data for asteroids Ceres, Vesta, Pallas, and Eros.
+This ephemeris file, along with the others listed above, are required by a metakernel file which spacepy will attempt to load using the function `spacepy.data.bodydata.load()` which in turn calls `spiceypy.furnsh()`.
+If you do not wish to download the extra ephemeris files (other than the general-purpose), you will need to remove the filenames from `spacepy.data.metakr.tm` before calling `spacepy.data.bodydata.load()`.

 Place the SPK files in `spacepy/data/kernels/spk` before using spacepy.

 # TODO
 ## Short-term